davide3011/palladium-ln/doc/developers-guide/plugin-development/hooks.md

 privacy:
   view: public
 ---
-Hooks allow a plugin to define custom behavior for `lightningd` without having to modify the Core Lightning source code itself.
+Hooks allow a plugin to define custom behavior for `lightningd` without having to modify the Palladium Lightning source code itself.
 A plugin declares that it'd like to be consulted on what to do next for certain events in the daemon.
 A hook can then decide how `lightningd` should react to the given event.

 When hooks are registered, they can optionally specify "before" and "after" arrays of plugin names, which control what order they will be called in.
 If a plugin name is unknown, it is ignored, otherwise if the hook calls cannot be ordered to satisfy the specifications of all plugin hooks, the plugin registration will fail.